Update March 26 2020 related to COVID-19

 In addition, another important factor considered was whether the employee was aware of their impending termination.
 If an employer has a customary practice of terminating the employment relationship and the employee is aware of this practice, then the employee is unlikely to receive notice of termination.
 Unfortunately, the Plaintiff had never received notice of termination at any point, and it was never the employer’s practice to do so.
 Subsequently, the court concluded that there was no implied term within the employment contract that entitled the Plaintiff to any notice or severance pay.

+This principle has been applied in a number of similar cases by the Ontario Labour Relations Board.
 Since Scapillati, the courts have been able to better assess how a construction employee may be entitled to common law notice despite their exception to the ESA as well as the customary practice of employers terminating employees without notice.

 In Kuntz v.
 Dordan Mechanical Inc. (2014 CarswellOnt 433), the Plaintiff was laid off three times throughout his employment in order to attend school to assist in his qualification as a journeyman apprentice plumber.
-In 2012, the Plaintiff was laid off indefinitely and the court distinguished Scapillati by relying on the fact that in the case at bar, there was not significant evidence of a pattern of regular temporary layoffs.
+In 2012, the Plaintiff was laid off indefinitely and the court distinguished Scapillati by relying on the fact that in the case at bar, there was no significant evidence of a pattern of regular temporary layoffs.
 This gave way to the fact that an employee must have a sense of when a layoff may occur.
 Since the Plaintiff’s termination was unexpected, he was entitled to common law notice.

 How much notice are you entitled to?

 Once established that a construction employee is entitled to reasonable common law notice, the next step is to determine how much notice is owed to that individual.